Support and information for members involved in schools activities.

 One of the primary objectives of the IET is to encourage young people to choose science, technology, engineering and maths (STEM) subjects at school, college and university and to consider engineering as a career.
 IET members can play a significant part in helping to achieve this aim.

 The IET Faraday Primary and IET Faraday Secondary websites host a wide variety of engineering activities and resources that members can use to enrich schools activities.
-The activity resources detailed below may also be useful, and member developed resources can be found on the Schools Liaison Community.
+The Scout activity resources linked below may also be useful, and member developed resources can be found on the Schools Liaison Community.

-Members engaged in schools activities on behalf of the IET should abide by the IET's policy for safeguarding children and vulnerable adults.
+Members engaged in schools activities on behalf of the IET must read and adhere to the IET's policy and guidelines for safeguarding children and adults at risk.